postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 In Postman you can create a WebSocket request with a server, and use it to send and receive messages across the WebSocket connection.

+### About Socket.IO

+Socket.IO is one of the most popular libraries that enables real-time, bidirectional, and event-based communication between web clients and servers, using WebSockets under the hood.
+Many developers use Socket.IO in combination with HTTP APIs; now you can enjoy the benefits of Postman while switching between these two paradigms at will.

 ## Creating WebSocket requests

 You can create a WebSocket request from the left sidebar in Postman.

 1. Click  __New__ &gt; __WebSocket Request__ to open a new tab.
 (You can also select ⌘+N or Ctrl+N.)
   [![New Screen](https://assets.postman.com/postman-docs/new-request-websocket.jpg)](https://assets.postman.com/postman-docs/new-request-websocket.jpg)
+1. In the tab header, select either **Raw** for a raw WebSocket request, or **Socket.IO** for a Socket.IO request.
 1. Enter the WebSocket server URL.
 A WebSocket URL begins with `ws://` or `wss://`.<br/>
 [![WebSocket server URL](https://assets.postman.com/postman-docs/websocket-server-url.jpg)](https://assets.postman.com/postman-docs/websocket-server-url.jpg)
 1. Click **Connect**.